aappddeevv/scalajs-reaction/examples/src/main/scala/README.md

 extension) to see the actions and state changes as with any redux-based application.

+All of the examples are a Work in Progress (WIP) so some of them do not display anything or crazy things.
+Other tabs are more polished.

 ## To Do
 Simple to do app.
 It uses all locally managed state using the scalajs-react reducer built into every component.
 The state is reset whenever you change tabs